Derogater/Brand-Planning/Brand Planning/Pre Launch/LIKE AN A-BRND.md

 Emotion and Lifestyle: The focus is on tapping into the emotions of potential buyers and connecting the product to a desirable lifestyle.
 This emotional connection can make the product more appealing and can drive purchase decisions more effectively than technical details.

 Prestige: Brands like Jaguar sell not just a vehicle but a symbol of success and elite status.
-The marketing strategies of such brands often highlight the prestige associated with their products, making them aspirational.
+The marketing strategies of such brands often highlight the prestige associated with their products, making them inspirational.

 Influence of Designers: Designers like Virgil Abloh (Off-White, Louis Vuitton) and Coco Chanel have mastered the art of experience design, blending their products seamlessly into lifestyles and narratives that resonate with their target audience.
 Similarly, brands like Nike create more than just sportswear; they sell an active, healthy, and dynamic lifestyle.
 In summary, selling like an A-brand through experience design means moving beyond the tangible aspects of the product to sell a lifestyle, an emotion, and a status that resonates deeply with the consumer’s aspirations and desires.
 This approach not only differentiates the brand in a crowded market but also fosters a deeper connection with its audience.